openstack/keystone/doc/source/api_curl_examples.rst

 Default scope
 -------------

-Get an token with default scope (may be unscoped):
+Get a token with default scope (may be unscoped):

 .. code-block:: bash